Algorithms

 A did:btcr2 identifier MUST be processed according to the DID Resolution Algorithm [DID-RESOLUTION] to retrieve the did:btcr2 DID Method-specific ID method-specific-id.
 (I.e., the first 10 characters in the string MUST be exactly "did:btcr2:".)

-Decode the method-specific-id as a Bech32m encoded string [BIP350] to retrieve the unencoded data bytes and hrp.
+The method-specific-id MUST be lowercase.
+Decode it as a Bech32m encoded string 3 to retrieve the unencoded data bytes and the hrp.
 Parse the unencoded data bytes according to Table 2: Unencoded Data Bytes to retrieve the btcr2_version, network_value and genesis_bytes.

 btcr2_versionMUST be0.
 Introduceversion_numberasbtcr2_version + 1.
-I.e.,version_numberMUST be returned to the caller as a type that can be represented as the value1.network_valueMUST be one of the values in Table 1: Network Values.network_nameSHOULD be returned to the caller including additional type information using symbolic names that can be represented as integer values.- The
+I.e.,version_numberMUST be returned to the caller as a type that can be represented as the value1.network_valueMUST be handled according to its row in Table 1: Network Values:- A named network value (

 hrpMUST be either"k"or"x".